02 May 7 Garage Sale Tips to Help You Make More Money at Your Next Garage Sale

 Clean up after a garage sale is never fun, but this time wasn't so bad because pretty much everything got loaded into the trailer to donate.
 One pile (of baby items) was going to our church for a new mother, and another pile was being donated to a local thrift store that is attached to a community outreach.We only saved a few items to post on eBay, because we knew we could still sell them on there pretty easily for more money.
 Here are the piles we had left to donate:

 Looking to make some money at your next yard sale using these garage sale tips?
 Want to know what are some of the top selling items?
 Check out our list of top 6 selling yard sale items HERE.
 This list is a PDF that will be delivered to your e-mail address in a few minutes.
-Adding your e-mail will also add you to our flipping updates list.
-We try hard not to crowd your inbox, and usually send an e-mail once per week.
-You can also unsubscribe anytime by a link in the e-mail.
+Adding your e-mail will also add you to our flea market flips and eBay tip update list.
+You can unsubscribe anytime.

 We Want To Hear From YOU!!